Abaid Ullah Baig

-Abaid Ullah Baig or Ubaidullah Baig is a Pakistani politician who is member of the Gilgit Baltistan Assembly.
+Abaid Ullah Baig or Ubaidullah Baig is a Pakistani politician who was a member of the Gilgit Baltistan Assembly from November 2020 to November 2025.

 Political career

 Baig contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-6 (Hunza) on the ticket of Pakistan Tehreek-e-Insaf.
 He won the election by the margin of 2,016 votes over the runner up Independent Noor Muhammad.
 He garnered 6,600 votes while Muhammad received 4,584 votes.